-Upon its completion in two years, the Living Building at Georgia Tech is expected to be the most environmentally-advanced building of its form and function in the Southeast.
+Upon its completion in two years, the Kendeda Building for Innovative Sustainable Design at Georgia Tech is expected to be the most environmentally-advanced building of its form and function in the Southeast.

 At the Higher Ed Facilities Forum, Howard Wertheimer, Institute Architect at Georgia Tech, shared lessons learned thus far in the school’s journey to achieve the rigorous Living Building Challenge 3.1 Certification.
 Requiring net-positive energy and net-positive water, Living Building Challenge standards go above and beyond even the highest level of LEED.
 The intent isn’t just to construct and operate a building that does less harm to the environment, but rather one that is actually restorative and gives back to the community.

-The ultimate goal, come 2020, is for the 40,000 sq. ft. building (which will be called the Kendeda Building for Innovative Sustainable Design) to serve as a living laboratory emulated by people around the world.
+The ultimate goal, come 2020, is for the 40,000 sq. ft. building to serve as a living laboratory emulated by people around the world.

 Setting the Bar High for the Southeast